GUDHI/gudhi-devel/src/common/doc/main_page.md

       \image html "rips_complex_representation.png"
     </td>
     <td width="50%">
-    Rips complex is a simplicial complex constructed from a one skeleton graph.<br>
-    The filtration value of each edge is computed from a user-given distance function and is inserted until a user-given threshold value.<br>
+    The (Vietoris-)Rips complex is a filtered simplicial complex where every tuple of points appears with its diameter as filtration value.
+Alternatively, it is defined by the cliques of a graph, usually representing a metric.<br>
     This complex can be built from a point cloud and a distance function, or from a distance matrix.
     </td>
     <td width="15%">